rudrapatel08/Hand-Tracking-App/README.md

 # Hand Tracking App 👋

 Welcome to the Hand Tracking App repository!
-This project was created for my A-Level Computer Science NEA project.
-The repository contains the code for the project and the full documentaion for the NEA is [here](https://docs.google.com/document/d/1P9jPnpEdcUzsDkfuwQIvZ10Mb2GPFB9Bnu0vn5v7uFw/edit?usp=sharing).
+This project was created for my A-Level Computer Science NEA project it offers a simple yet effective solution for hand tracking using computer vision techniques.
+The repository contains the code for the project and the full documentaion for the NEA will be posted soon.

 This project aims to provide a simple yet powerful solution for hand tracking as a way of making the use of a mouse obselete.
 Alongside making it usable for all people regardless of their technical skill.